annafellars/annablog/_posts/2026-09-14-Golf-Salaries.md

 ---
 layout: post
-title:  "How to create a blog post"
+title:  "How I Became the Problem in My Grandpa's Fantasy Golf League"
 date: 26-09-14
 description: Using data cleaning, feature engineering, and a little golf knowledge to take on my grandpa's fantasy golf league.
 image: "/assets/img/pgatrophy.jpeg"